What Not To Do During Implantation?

 Pregnancy tests

-Yes, you’re excited, and it’s so tempting to test early.
+Yes, you’re excited, testing early is so tempting.
 But remember that this isn’t something you want to do.

 Your body needs enough time to get its levels of hCG high enough to detect with a urine pregnancy test.
 And if you don’t wait long enough, the test may not be able to do its job.